Eduqii/onnetmovies/README.md

 # onnetmovies

-Special thanks to Oludayo Alli for the prototype
+Special thanks to our great UI developers(OA) for the prototype

 Prototyping developed by Benit-Apollo Solutions